Tips Bulletin

 Memory Foam Pillows

 Can foam pillows be washed to get rid of stains and odors?
-Yes, you can wash memory foam pillows and clean a memory foam mattress, but bear in mind that you’ll need to wash them by hand.
-Washing machines tend to be hard on memory foam, so manually cleaning them is the better option.
+Yes, you can wash memory foam pillows and clean a memory foam mattress, but remember you’ll need to wash them by hand.
+Washing machines are hard on memory foam, so manually cleaning them is better.

 Just like with regular pillows, remove the cases/shams.
 You can wash these in a machine as usual, in most cases.
-Next, find a tub and fill it with enough warm water to submerge the pillow.
-You can also use your sink if it’s clean enough and big enough.
+Next, fill a tub with enough warm water to submerge the pillow.
+You can also use your sink if it’s clean and big enough.

 Add liquid detergent like you would with a machine washer.
 Add about a tablespoon for each pillow, so if you have two pillows, add two tablespoons.
 Use your hands to “agitate” the mixture.